 We mainly collect your personal information from you during the recruitment process.
 You may provide your personal information when you apply for the job vacancy on our website, when you upload your CV and cover letter, during job interviews and assessments, in emails, SMS and chat messages you send us or through verbal information which is subsequently recorded.

-We also obtain some information from third parties: for example, job applications from recruitment agencies, references from a previous employer, medical reports from external professionals or where we employ a third party to carry out a background check (where permitted by applicable law).
+We also obtain some information from third parties: for example, job applications from recruitment agencies, (job portals/job boards), references from a previous employer, medical reports from external professionals or where we employ a third party to carry out a background check (where permitted by applicable law).

 To the extent permitted by applicable laws, we collect some personal information from publicly accessible sources, such as the internet, as well professional databases such as LinkedIn and social media.